spidernet-io/spiderpool/docs/concepts/ipam-performance.md

 **English** | [**简体中文**](./ipam-performance-zh_CN.md)

-*[Spiderpool](https://github.com/spidernet-io/spiderpool) is a high-performance IPAM CNI plugin for underlay networks.
-This report will compare its performance with the mainstream underlay IPAM CNI plugins (such as  [Whereabouts](https://github.com/k8snetworkplumbingwg/whereabouts), [Kube-OVN](https://github.com/kubeovn/kube-ovn)) and the widely used overlay IPAM CNI plugin [calico-ipam](https://github.com/projectcalico/calico) under the "1000 Pod" scenario.*
+*[Spiderpool](https://github.com/spidernet-io/spiderpool) is an underlay networking solution that provides rich IPAM and CNI integration capabilities, this article will compare it with the mainstream IPAM CNI plug-ins (e.g. [Whereabouts](https://github.com/spidernet-io/spiderpool), [Kube-OVN](https://github.com/spidernet-io/spiderpool)) and the widely used IPAM CNI plug-ins that are running in underlay scenarios.
+This article will compare it with the mainstream IPAM CNI plug-ins running in underlay scenarios (e.g., [Whereabouts](https://github.com/k8snetworkplumbingwg/whereabouts), [Kube-OVN](https://github.com/kubeovn/kube-ovn)) and the widely-used overlay IPAM CNI plugins [calico-ipam](https://github.com/projectcalico/calico)、[cilium](https://github.com/cilium/cilium) in `1000 Pod` scenarios.*

 ## Background